 We use non-dairy milk and vegan yogurt.
 We usually choose oat milk for this vegan shortcake recipe.
 We're already using oat flour.
 Why not go double oat?

 Of course other dairy-free milks work great.
 Coconut, almond, soy, or even hazelnut milk would work well.
 Feel free to experiment with your dairy-free milk of choice!

 However, if you do opt for coconut, we recommend the kind in a bottle/carton.
 The canned stuff may have too high of a fat content for these shortcakes.

 We include vegan yogurt for a couple of reasons.
 First, it gives more liquid to moisten the dry ingredients.
 That's necessary for the dough to come together.
 Second, the yogurt adds substance and heft to the dough.
 It contains protein and fat that thickens up the shortcakes.

-We use a small carton of Forager Project Vanilla Cashewgurt.
-It has a delicious sweet vanilla flavor that doesn’t overpower the shortcakes.
-Bonus: it’s organic and gluten free!
+We use a small carton of vegan cashew yogurt.
+It has a delicious sweet vanilla flavor that doesn't overpower the shortcakes.

 This shortcake dough is egg-free and dairy-free and therefore will be a little softer than you might expect.
 But fear not!
 That's totally normal.